JohnLCaron/rlauxe/docs/SamplePopulations.md

 Suppose a ballot has c cards to it.
 Suppose all ballots of the same style are kept in the same container, but the cards are scanned and separately addressable.
 If there are c cards, we know that only 1/c have the contest.

-The batch.possibleContests = all contests on the ballot (aka ballot style), and batch.hasExactContests = false, because there are c distinct CardStyles.
+Then batch.possibleContests = all contests on the ballot (aka ballot style), and batch.hasExactContests = false, because there are c distinct CardStyles.

 ### CLCA without undervotes